Testing Separability of High-Dimensional Covariance Matrices: Proofs of the Theoretical Results

-\begin{proof}[\textbf{Proof.}] As an analogy to the proof of Proposition \ref{sec3.prop1}, it suffices to show that the singular values of $\calR(\hat{C})$ do not depend on the value of $K$.
-As in the proof of Proposition \ref{sec3.prop1}, we prove the result under the assumption (\rom{1}), i.e., $\Sigma^{1/2}=K^{1/2}C^{1/2}$ for fixed (but possibly differently defined) square roots $K^{1/2}$ and $C^{1/2}$ of $K$ and $C$, respectively, since the result under the assumption (\rom{2}) follows from this.
+\begin{proof}[\textbf{Proof of Proposition \ref{sec3.3.prop2}.}] As an analogy to the proof of Proposition \ref{sec3.prop1}, it suffices to show that the singular values of $\calR(\hat{C})$ do not depend on the value of $K$.
+As in the proof of Proposition \ref{sec3.prop1}, we prove the result under the condition (\rom{1}), since the result under the assumption (\rom{2}) follows from this.
 Using the notations in the proof of Proposition \ref{sec3.prop1}, recall that